greetingsfellowhumans/sorcery/README.md

 ```
 As soon as those changes are finished, every portal that should care about that comment will get the update.

-By the way, we're using the built in Ecto adapter here, so it will actually send those changes to the database in a transaction.
+By the way, we're using the Sorcery.Ecto adapter here, so it will actually send those changes to the database in a transaction.
 Eventually I would like to make it so you can either skip that, or implement your own adapter.

 ## Src